Contract of Indemnity

 Thus, the liability commences the minute loss in the form of liability becomes absolute.

-The liability of indemnifier arises when indemnified suffers a loss, as was held, in Chand Bibi v.
+The liability of the indemnifier arises when the indemnified suffers a loss, as was held, in Chand Bibi v.
 Santosh Kumar Pal[17].
-At the purchase of a property, the defendant’s father agreed to pay off plaintiff’s mortgage debt and indemnify if they were made liable for the same.
-He later failed to do so, following which the plaintiff filed a suit to enforce the promise of indemnity but the court held that the suit was premature in relation to contract of indemnity as plaintiff had not suffered a loss yet.
+At the purchase of a property, the defendant’s father agreed to pay off the plaintiff’s mortgage debt and indemnify if they were made liable for the same.
+He later failed to do so, following which the plaintiff filed a suit to enforce the promise of indemnity but the court held that the suit was premature in relation to the contract of indemnity as the plaintiff had not suffered a loss yet.

 Conclusion